Where To Fly RC Airplanes: Finding Safe & Legal Flying Sites

 so long as it's permitted.

 As strange as it might seem, not everyone in the world enjoys watching an rc airplane zooming around the sky.
-It only takes the wrong kind of person to complain to a local authority, and that location can quickly and easily be shut down to model flyers.
-So always always think about where you're flying, and be responsible.
+It only takes the wrong kind of person to complain to a local authority, and that location can quickly and easily be shut down to all model flyers.
+So always, always think about where you're flying, and be responsible.
 None of us want this hobby to get a bad reputation.

-The bottom line is that you need a large(ish) open space where there is no danger of causing trouble, being a nuisance or risking damage to people or property.
-And on that note, you absolutely must check local regulations and laws to see if flying radio control aircraft is even permitted.
+You absolutely must check local regulations and laws to see if flying radio control aircraft is even permitted in your chosen park.
 If it's not, and you take to the skies, you could well end up in a heap of trouble.

 Beware the Sun!